example42/puppet-psick_profile/README.md

 Refer to [Puppetfile](docs/Puppetfile) in the docs dir for the complete reference of needed modules, in Puppetfile format.

-The minimal needs, for Linux nodes are as follows:

-mod 'example42-tp', latest
-mod 'example42-tinydata', latest
-mod 'example42-psick', latest
-mod 'puppetlabs-stdlib', latest

-Too many?
-Well this module and the above are probably enough to configure 90% of what you need to manage with Puppet ;-)

 ### Beginning with psick_profile